Keneze/STA_Test/README.md

 - playwright install

 # Run Test
-- On your Visual Studio go to  Test --> Test Explorer --> Click Run to all all tests
+- On your Visual Studio navigate to  Test --> Test Explorer --> Click 'Run' to run all tests

 # Project Structure
 - Features/ - Contains SpecFlow feature files written in Gherkin.